Is Indoor or Outdoor Exercise Better?

 By Jeremy Robinson, Certified Personal Trainer

 By now, we’ve all heard that exercise is important for our overall health.
 But it’s really easy to let life get in the way of your best laid fitness plans.
 As a trainer, I’ve heard the gamut of excuses, from “I don’t have time,” to “I’ll check my schedule and get back to you,” to “there just aren’t enough hours in the day.”
 And I get it — our lives are crazy.
-That’s why I tell my clients that the best exercises are the ones you actually do.
+So is indoor or outdoor exercise the best for you?
+I tell my clients, the best exercises are the ones you actually do.

 The Benefits of Getting Outside for Your Workout